Auto equipment theft claims

 To make an equipment theft claim, you must produce proof of the existence and value of non-manufacturer's equipment.
 Receipts should be kept together with a note of the year, make, model and serial number for the equipment.
 Photos may also be useful.

-Step 4: Get a estimate of damage
+Step 5: Get an estimate of the damage

 Step 6: Get your vehicle fixed